mlswg/mls-protocol/draft-ietf-mls-protocol.md

 is fixed by P's Parent Hash.

-Finally, `original_sibling_tree_hash` is the tree hash of S in the ratchet tree modified as follows: For each leaf L in `P.unmerged_leaves`, blank L and remove it from the `unmerged_leaves` sets of all parent nodes.
+Finally, `original_sibling_tree_hash` is the tree hash of S in the ratchet tree modified by blanking the unmerged leaves of P.

 Observe that `original_sibling_tree_hash` does not change between updates of P.
 This property is crucial for the correctness of the protocol.